 Transfer students who have been enrolled in an approved Illinois Nursing Program will be considered for admission to the program for Fall semester only after meeting all admission requirements.

-LPN to AD Student Articulation
+LPN to ADN Student Articulation

 Any determination by the Nursing program on an application for readmission to the Nursing Program is final and not subject to the College’s appeal procedures.

-NUA 100 and all BIO and NAD courses must be completed with a grade of “C” or better by the end of the scheduled semester in order to progress in the program.
+All BIO and NAD courses must be completed with a grade of “C” or better by the end of the scheduled semester in order to progress in the program.
 All lab and clinical sections must be completed with a “Satisfactory” by the end of the scheduled semester in order to progress in the program.
 Student must complete all program requirements and all program courses with a “C” or better to meet requirements for graduation and completion of the program.

 PHYSICAL AND COGNITIVE EXPECTATIONS